ckgresla/website/pages/about.md

 <br>

-I like to keep a archive of quotes, here is one of note:
+I like to keep an archive of quotes, here is a recent one of note:

 > “The night falls before you know it.
 The same applies to a year.”